 As for the scenes that do have music, I have a hard time imagining why anybody would think it was lacking.
 While I would definitely enjoy the crude synthesizer sound of SHOGUN on a more appropriate ’80s action movie, it’s a disgrace to use it in place of Sakurai’s ingenious music which combines traditional Japanese textures with ominous horror movie sounds, weird experimental free jazz type tangents and hints of blaxploitation swagger.

-I mean, you let me know which one of these songs you think is a more badass theme for a period samurai epic:
+I mean, you let me know which one of these (very good) songs you think is a more badass theme for a period samurai epic: